DE-IBH/b3lb-docs/docs/source/admin.rst

 **Cluster**

     A group of BBB *Nodes* with the same load balancing parameters.
-If running different types of hardware or VM nodes you should consider to put group them into diffent *Clusters* so that the load balancing parameters can be tuned individually.
+If running different types of hardware or VM nodes you should consider to put group them into diffent *Clusters* so that the load balancing parameters can be tuned per *Cluster*.

 **ClusterGroup**

     A group of *Clusters* which can be used by *Tenants*.
 This is just a indirection layer if you have many clusters.
-In small environemnts there might only by a single *ClusterGroup*.
+In small environemnts there might only by a single *ClusterGroup*. *Cluster* can be assigned to multple *ClusterGroups*.

 **ClusterGroupRelation**